 7. Use Handkerchiefs made of Fabric

-Around 20 years ago, it was so common that everybody had used fabric handkerchiefs.
+Another favorite of our zero waste tips starts around 20 years ago, as it was so common that everybody had used fabric handkerchiefs.
 Of course, the big manufacturers have started extensive marketing campaigns to switch over to the cheaper disposable handkerchiefs.
 Why not go back to the old times?
 It has the advantage of saving a lot of money, and fabric handkerchiefs can be used forever.
 A perfect plastic free product alternative!

 8. Use natural Coconut Oil for Skin & Hair Care